fbpx

 We often make the assumption that if students have the tuition money to continue in school, they should easily graduate high school.
 However, the reality facing Guatemalan families paints a more nuanced picture of how truly remarkable it is when any student graduates successfully.
 Our students are facing such issues as generational poverty, a pressure to get married young or to contribute to the family’s income by working, social challenges such as alcoholism and domestic violence, low expectations, and a lack of medical care.
 You can read more about each of these issues here.

-Can I support my student after they leave the program?
+Can I support a student I've sponsored after they leave the program?

-We understand the desire to continue to help your student after they’ve left the Rise Program.
+We understand the desire to continue to help the student you sponsor after they’ve left the Rise Program.
 It’s part of the same drive that motivated you to be a sponsor in the first place!
 But, for the reasons below, we cannot offer continued support of students after they’ve left the program.

-In the event your student left the program before graduation, we are unable to offer the opportunity to continue supporting them.
+In the event that the student you sponsor left the program before graduation, we are unable to offer the opportunity to continue supporting them.
 Resources are limited, and we want to put them where they will be most effective, which is with students that are able to meet the program’s expectations.
 If CoEd or its donors continue to financially support students that are out of compliance with program norms, we would be sending the wrong message to our beneficiaries, and undermining the good work that sponsors make possible.
 Additionally, foreign payments to individuals within Guatemala are often burdensome for the sender, and may put the recipient at risk.
-We would not want to put you or our beneficiaries in a compromising situation.
+We would not want to put you or the individuals we serve in a compromising situation.

 How can I end my sponsorship?

 We understand that financial and personal situations change.
 You are free to end your sponsorship at any time with our gratitude for your generosity.
-Please contact us at (513) 661-7000 or at rise@coeduc.org as soon as possible so we can try to find a new sponsor for your student.
-Until a new sponsor is found, CoEd will support the costs associated with keeping your student in school.
+Please contact us at (513) 661-7000 or at rise@coeduc.org as soon as possible so we can try to find a new sponsor for the student you sponsored.
+Until a new sponsor is found, CoEd will support the costs associated with keeping the student in school.

 Spreading the Word